California

 Data Broker Registration Requirements

-Businesses that operated as data brokers in the prior year must register with the CPPA by January 31 each year and pay an annual fee of $6,000.
-As of January 1, 2024, the CPPA manages the data broker registry, which was transferred from the Attorney General.
+Businesses operating as data brokers must register with the CPPA by January 31 each year and pay an annual fee of $6,000.
+The CPPA manages the registry (transferred from the AG effective January 1, 2024) and has launched a dedicated data broker enforcement strike force.

-The CPPA has launched a data broker enforcement strike force and has already brought enforcement actions against unregistered data brokers, including a $45,000 fine against Rickenbacher Data LLC for selling personal information of millions of people with serious health conditions without registering.
+The CPPA has already fined unregistered data brokers.
+In January 2026, it fined Rickenbacher Data LLC $45,000 for selling personal information of millions of people with serious health conditions without registering.

 California Online Privacy Protection Act (CalOPPA)